dell/omnia/docs/source/InstallationGuides/BuildingClusters/schedulerprereqs.rst

   * The login group is optional.
 If present, it should have exactly 1 node.

-  * Users should also ensure that all repos are available on the target nodes running RHEL.
+  * Users should also ensure that all repos are available on the cluster nodes running RHEL.

 .. note:: The inventory file accepts both IPs and FQDNs as long as they can be resolved by DNS.

-* Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to run ``omnia.yml`` on RHEL target nodes.
+* Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to run ``omnia.yml`` on RHEL cluster nodes.

-* For RHEL target nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all target nodes.
+* For RHEL cluster nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all target nodes.
 Every target node will require a RedHat subscription.